Proclus: Commentary on Euclid's Elements

+Theology of Plato

+Proclus authored a theology of Plato, which is text concerned with the divine hierarchies and their complex ramifications.

+Others

+A commentary on the Works and Days of Hesiod (incomplete); some scholia on Homer.

-Lost Works
+Lost works

 A number of his Platonic commentaries are lost.
 In addition to the Alcibiades, the Cratylus, the Timaeus, and the Parmenides, he also wrote commentaries on the remainder of the dialogues in the Neoplatonic curriculum.
 He also wrote a commentary on the Organon, as well as prolegomena to both Plato and Aristotle.

 Legacy

 Proclus exerted a great deal of influence on Medieval philosophy, though largely indirectly, through the works of the commentator Pseudo-Dionysius the Areopagite.
 This late-5th- or early-6th-century Christian Greek author wrote under the pseudonym Dionysius the Areopagite, the figure converted by St. Paul in Athens.
-Because of this fiction, his writings were taken to have almost apostolic authority.
+Because of this pseudonym, his writings were taken to have almost apostolic authority.
 He is an original Christian writer, and in his works can be found a great number of Proclus's metaphysical principles.

 Another important source for the influence of Proclus on the Middle Ages is Boethius's Consolation of Philosophy, which has a number of Proclus principles and motifs.
 The central poem of Book III is a summary of Proclus's Commentary on the Timaeus, and Book V contains the important principle of Proclus that things are known not according to their own nature, but according to the character of the knowing subject.

-A summary of Proclus's Elements of Theology circulated under the name Liber de Causis (the Book of Causes).
+A summary of Proclus's Elements of Theology circulated under the name Liber de Causis (Book of Causes).
 This book is of uncertain origin, but circulated in the Arabic world as a work of Aristotle, and was translated into Latin as such.
 It had great authority because of its supposed Aristotelian origin, and it was only when Proclus's Elements were translated into Latin that Thomas Aquinas realised its true origin.
 Proclus's works also exercised an influence during the Renaissance through figures such as Nicholas of Cusa and Marsilio Ficino.
 The most significant early scholar of Proclus in the English-speaking world was Thomas Taylor, who produced English translations of most of his works.

 The crater Proclus on the Moon is named after him.